How Much Does It Cost to Build an Ice Rink?

 Ice rink with pipes running underneath

-The installation of an ice rink refrigeration system typically takes several days, up to four days in some cases.
-The cost of such systems can vary significantly based on the size and complexity of the rink, with prices ranging from several hundred thousand to several million dollars.
+Installing an ice rink refrigeration system typically requires several days, often up to four, depending on the setup.
+Costs vary dramatically based on the size of the rink and system complexity, ranging from several hundred thousand dollars to several million for high-capacity or professional-grade configurations.

 Ice rink with synthetic ice